kevinbeirne1/CS50W-Projects/README.md

   - Event Listeners
   - HTML DOM manipulation
   - API Fetch requests

 - HTML

 - SCSS/CSS, including [Bootstrap](https://getbootstrap.com/docs/)

 - ansible-playbook (Automated website deployment)
   - See [ansible deployment](https://github.com/kevinbeirne1/ansible_deploy_template) for detailed description of the ansible playbook

-### Test Driven Development
+### Test-Driven Development
-In the accompanying course [lecture](https://cs50.harvard.edu/web/2020/notes/7/) we were briefly introduced to Test-Driven-Development.
-Given the brief introduction and my sparse knowledge of testing, I decided to take a detour from the course to complete the excellent book [Test-Driven Development with Python](https://www.obeythetestinggoat.com/).
-I then attempted to utilise the TDD methodology in completing this project.
+In the accompanying course [lecture](https://cs50.harvard.edu/web/2020/notes/7/) we were briefly introduced to Test-Driven Development.
+Given the brief introduction and my sparse knowledge of testing, I decided to take a deep dive to complete the excellent book [Test-Driven Development with Python](https://www.obeythetestinggoat.com/).
+I then attempted to utilize the TDD methodology in completing this project.

 I started by:
 - Translating the Project Specifications (detailed below) into a markdown file ([project_brief.md](https://github.com/kevinbeirne1/CS50W-Projects/blob/Project_4-Network/project_brief.md)) with checkboxes for all of the requirements.
-- `project_brief.md` was then used as the basis for creating a failing Functional Test (FT) for a specific requirement
+-  Using`project_brief.md` as the design basis for creating failing Functional Tests (FT)
 -  Creating failing Unit Tests based on the FT
 -  Generating/Modifying code to pass the tests
 -  Repeating for each of the requirements